How to Create Positive First Impressions with Patients

 Positive first impressions are built through clarity, empathy, organization, and consistency.
 When these elements align, patients feel confident from the very beginning, and that confidence forms the foundation of lasting healthcare relationships.

-Why are first impressions important in healthcare?
+Why do first impressions matter so much in healthcare?

-How do first impressions impact patient retention?
+How do first impressions affect patient retention?